Crime Prevention Unit

 The unit is comprised of a Sergeant, 2 Officers, a civilian Crime Prevention Coordinator and a civilian Social Worker (in partnership with Hennepin County).
 They are highly trained in all areas of crime prevention including personal safety, senior scams, active violence, home security and identity theft.

 Investigators and supervisors in the Investigations Division are assigned to one of three units: Property Crimes, Crimes Against Persons, or the Special Investigations Unit, where a crime analyst is also assigned.

 Special Investigations Unit (SIU)

-SIU conducts narcotic and vice investigations and is responsible for gathering, disseminating and responding to crime trends and hot spots in the city.
+SIU conducts narcotic and human trafficking investigations and is responsible for gathering, disseminating and responding to crime trends and hot spots in the city.
 SIU also works on fugitive and probable cause pick-ups, and assists other City divisions, including Environmental Health and Building and Inspection, with community quality of life issues.

 Evidence and Property Control

 The Property Room at the Bloomington Police Department holds approximately 60,000 pieces of evidence and recovered property.
 Two Property Control Specialists maintain custody and control of all inventoried property brought into the Bloomington Police Department.